 Title No. Sem.
 Grade Prerequisite Description Advanced Strength and Conditioning 5211 1 9-12 Intro Strength or Sports & Wellness This co-ed class will further the study of strength and conditioning and help students learn why it is necessary and important for them to honor God in the way they strive to do their best, treat others, care for their bodies, and live in Christian community.
+This course utilizes the Athlete Enhancement program provided by our partner organization, Coachman Strength and Conditioning.
 The class will provide a safe space for students to enhance their own personal strength and conditioning goals and focus on personal growth and improvement in an advanced setting.
-This course builds upon advanced strength training and conditioning methods provided by our partner organization, Coachman Strength and Conditioning.
 Students will be taught proper technique while they explore the various methods of improving strength, speed, agility, endurance, and power while following a prescribed strength and conditioning program.
 This course may be taken once a semester for as many semesters as a student wants to take it.
-Health 5101 1 9 None Health is a required course taken in the ninth grade.
-In this class students will discover more of who they are (spiritually, mentally, socially and physically) as a child of God, not perfect but made on purpose, given talents but expected to increase them.
-Units taught include; stress management, personality types, communication skills, nutrition, drugs, sex, and CPR & first aid.
+Health 5101 1 9 None Health is a required freshman course that allows students to discover more of who they are spiritually, mentally, socially, and physically as a child of God, not perfect but made on purpose, given talents but expected to increase them.
+Units taught include stress management, personality types, communication skills, nutrition, drugs, sex, and CPR & first aid.
+Students will also plan and implement four 21-day experiments for improving personal health and critique the effectiveness of the experiment.
 Introduction to Strength and Conditioning 5111 1 9 None This is one of two options to satisfy the freshman PE requirement.
 Through the study of strength and conditioning, students will learn why it is necessary and important for them to honor God in the way they strive to do their best, treat others, care for their bodies, and live in Christian community.
+This course utilizes the Athlete Enhancement program provided by our partner organization, Coachman Strength and Conditioning.
 The class will provide a safe space for students to set their own strength and conditioning goals and work toward growth and improvement possible within their design.
 Students will explore the various methods of improving strength, speed, agility, endurance and power while following a prescribed strength and conditioning program; in addition, a specific focus on overall wellness and nutrition will be emphasized.
-This course will adhere to the strength training and conditioning methods provided by our partner organization, Coachman Strength and Conditioning.
-Assessment will be a combination of effort, an increase in 3 rep max for the front squat, chin ups, bench press, trap bar deadlift and writing assignments.
-Lifetime Activities 5221 1 11-12 Intro Strength or Sports & Wellness This course introduces students to a variety of lifetime activities.
-The primary objective of the class is to be active every day while building community and living in community.
-If weather and logistics allows, we will leave campus every block period to participate in the following lifetime activities: Ice skating, roller skating, cross country skiing, bowling, swimming, kickboxing, horseback riding, disc golf, golfing, biking.
-Some other activities students will participate in over the course of the semester will include tennis, archery, yard games, ping pong, volleyball, ultimate Frisbee, and much more.
-This course is for seniors because participation takes place on and off campus and students will need to drive.
-The course may be taken only once, and students will be charged \$40 for a field trip fee to help defray some of the costs of the activities for this course.
+Lifetime Activities 5221 1 11-12 Intro Strength or Sports & Wellness This course introduces and expands understanding of a variety of recreational experiences by providing opportunities for students to explore unique activities that allow them to be active every day while building and living in community.
+Students will learn and practice specific skills, rules, and strategies for a variety of activities-many of them outdoor-that allow them to enjoy the activities at their highest skill level.
+This course may be taken only once, and students will be charged \$100 for a field trip fee to help defray some of the costs of the activities for this course.